vcg777/CPTR-456-RyanD-RyanH/README.md

 ## Overview

-This project is a nuclear power simulator where the user manages several nuclear reactors.
+This project is a nuclear power simulator done in [React](https://react.dev/) where the user manages several nuclear reactors.
 It was done as part of CPTR 456 during the fall 2023 semester.

 ## Dependencies